Central Coast Weather

 Central Coast Forecast

 Tuesday Clear.
 Winds NW/SW 15 to 20 km/h becoming light in the evening.

-Wednesday Mostly sunny day.
-The chance of light showers along the coastal fringe tonight.
-Light winds becoming E 15 to 20 km/h in the middle of the day then becoming light in the evening.
-Daytime maximum temperatures 22 to 27.
+Wednesday Sunny.
+Light winds becoming S 15 to 25 km/h in the morning then becoming light in the evening.

-Thursday Partly cloudy.
-Isolated showers near the coast, scattered about the islands during the morning and extending inland during the late morning and afternoon.
-Light winds becoming E 15 to 20 km/h in the middle of the day then becoming light in the late afternoon.
+Thursday Sunny.
+Light winds becoming E/NE 15 to 20 km/h in the early afternoon then becoming light in the late afternoon.

 Saturday Sunny.
-Light winds becoming S 15 to 20 km/h during the morning then tending SE 15 to 25 km/h during the day.
+Light winds becoming E/NE 15 to 20 km/h during the day.

 The Southwest Land Division is starting spring as winter ended, wet, helping grain crops recover after a drier-than-normal winter The Southwest Land Division dried out during August then picked up reasonable rain at the end of the month and is about to get spring off to a wet start, giving grain farmers some hope.

 Broadacre crop growers in the Mallee region of South Australia and Victoria could be able to minimise losses from severe frost if they get more decent rain.

 The latest bushfire outlook has warned of a heightened risk of fires across South Australia this summer.